NATIONAL INDIGENOUS CULINARY INSTITUTE

 Michael holds a Bachelor of Business Administrations from the University of Technology Sydney’s Business School and has over 12 years of experience in developing and delivering culturally appropriate programs, with a focus on leadership and governance.

-As of December 2018, NICI have engaged with over 130 Indigenous people within the pre apprenticeship training, over 70 commenced employment within our partner restaurants, currently supports 13 Indigenous trainees.
+As of December 2018, NICI has engaged with over 130 Indigenous people within the pre apprenticeship training, over 70 commenced employment within our partner restaurants, currently supports 13 Indigenous trainees.
 NICI have produced 13 highly qualified Indigenous chefs in Sydney and Melbourne since 2012.